-This guide demonstrates how to build a production-ready search service by using a three-step process:
+This guide demonstrates how to build a production-ready search or classification service by using a three-step process:

 Note that each step is composed of a single API call.

 This guide shows how to build an application that calls the Twelve Labs API using Python and Node.js.
 However, note that the API is compatible with most programming languages, and you can also use Postman or other REST clients to send requests and view responses.

 This guide assumes you're familiar with the concepts that are described on the Platform overview page.

 Your video must meet the following requirements:

 - Video resolution: must be greater or equal than 360p and less or equal than 4K.

 - Duration: must be between 4 seconds and 2 hours (7,200s).

 If you require different options, send us an email at [email protected].

 conversationindexing option is selected, the video you're uploading must contain an audio track.